sstchur/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 But we also call `preventDefault()`, which you'll recall prevents the default _action_.
 So any default actions (like mousewheel scroll, keyboard scroll or highlight or tabbing, link clicking, context menu display, etc.) are all prevented, thus leaving the page in a fairly useless state.

+## Live Demos
+All of the examples in this article have corresponding live demos which you can explore on Glitch: [JavaScript Eventing Deep-dive Demos](https://silicon-brawny-cardinal.glitch.me)

 ## Acknowledgements